 Think back to when you were applying to college.

+Do you remember the process of planning required to select and apply to colleges?
 Do you remember the time it took to compose different essays for the different schools you wanted to apply to?
 This is a stressful time for many of us, especially those of us who do not have family members to help us with the proces

 As always, major-specific requirements are ultimately determined by the departments.
 We ask that you meet with your Honors College advisor and have them work with your major department, if you plan on applying to this opportunity.

 |On January 18 – a couple of days before the Spring semester – we will meet our students face-to-face on the Mason Fairfax campus.

 In the classroom, you will then begin developing your ability to provide support to these students once the semester begins

 Meet your students on campus, then start training

 |You will visit each student during the semester at a local public school where they attend weekly tutoring sessions as part of EIP’s Academic Mentoring Program (AMP).